measure-sh/measure/measure-android/measure-android-gradle/README.md

 ### OkHttp

 Enables tracking network requests and metrics from OkHttp.
-This is done by injecting a [Interceptor](https://square.github.io/okhttp/features/interceptors/) and an [EventListener](https://square.github.io/okhttp/features/events/#eventlistener) into all `OkHttpClient's`used by your application, including the ones in third party libraries.
+This is done by injecting an [Interceptor](https://square.github.io/okhttp/features/interceptors/) and an [EventListener](https://square.github.io/okhttp/features/events/#eventlistener) into all `OkHttpClient's`used by your application, including the ones in third party libraries.